Highlight: the Ghibli Museum

 That actually concludes the “museum” part of the museum, but there are a few fun things left to explore.
 There’s a room with a large cat bus for children 12 and younger to play with.
 It also has a bunch of soot sprites as well.
 You can also go to the rooftop and get your photo taken with the famous guardian statue from Castle in the Sky.

 There’s also a place to get snacks and then a sit-down cafe.
 They serve things like ice cream, French fries, and hot dogs at the snack shack.
 The cafe was unfortunately full when we went, but looking online, it looks like they have all types of cute Ghibli-style food.
-Nothing like in the movies, but at least they have something.
+However it’s nothing like in the movies.

 So overall, how was it?
 Well, people usually go to museums to learn new things or to see things in person.
 Did I learn a whole lot about animation?
 The Ghibli team?
 The Ghibli movies?
 Not at all.
 They have some information available but nothing in-depth.
+As I said, it’s really just a compilation of artefacts without much explanation.
 What was really nice about the museum is that it’s like seeing a Ghibli movie in person.
 The building itself is gorgeous, playful and very well executed.
 Sometimes inspiration can backfire into appearing to fake but this isn’t the case at all.
 Everything from the main hall to the exhibits to the bathrooms and the exterior, it all has so much personality.
 It feels like going into somebody’s quirky home – just like in a Ghibli movie.
 And it’s stuffed with all your favourites from Totoro to Kiki to Chihiro to Ponyo, so you get to experience all your youthful excitement as well.